Exhibition Statement 2022:

 You will get to know your painting if you sleep with it in your room.

-When you lie down and wake up, you see it in ways that you can’t see
+When you lie down and wake up.
+You see it in ways that you can’t see

 when you're going about your everyday life.